joaoamr/pyHttpActionHandler/README.md

 .>

 This structure is sensitive to line breakers, as well as Python codes.
-It is also able to handle GET and POST request.
+It is also able to handle GET and POST requests.
 These params are stored in two dictionaries: POST for POST requests and GET for GET requests.
 For exemple:

 <.py